-Enfield Biochar Stream and Project Overview
+Enfield Biochar Stream and Royalty

-The Company has entered into a purchase and sale agreement (the "Enfield Biochar Stream") and a royalty agreement (the "Enfield Biochar Royalty") dated November 1, 2022 with Standard Biocarbon Corporation ("Standard Biocarbon") to support the development of its Biochar project in Enfield, Maine, United States.
+On November 1, 2022, the Company entered into a purchase and sale agreement (the "Enfield Biochar Stream") and a royalty agreement (the "Enfield Biochar Royalty") with Standard Biocarbon Corporation ("Standard Biocarbon") to support the development of its Biochar project in Enfield, Maine, United States.

-Pursuant to the terms of the transaction, the Company agreed to pay Standard Biocarbon an upfront deposit of \$1.3 million for the Enfield Biochar Stream, which will support the construction of the Biochar pyrolysis pilot facility.
-Under the terms of the Enfield Biochar Stream, Standard Biocarbon will deliver 100% of the carbon credits generated by the Enfield Biochar project for a term of 30 years.
-The Company is responsible for marketing and selling the carbon credits delivered to it under the stream and makes ongoing delivery payments to Standard Biocarbon based on the net revenue received from the sale of each carbon credit.
-The operational budget for the project is expected to be funded through the revenue generated from the sale of the carbon credits and Biochar production.
+Under the Enfield Biochar Stream, the Company committed to an upfront deposit of \$1.3 million to support the construction of the Biochar facility.
+In return, Standard Biocarbon will deliver 100% of the carbon credits generated by the project for a 30-year term.
+The Company will market and sell these carbon credits, making ongoing delivery payments to Standard Biocarbon based on the net revenue received from each sale.